-13.33.14 punch outward continuum
+13.32.14. punch outward continuum

-In the output file the photon energy is followed by the attenuated incident continuum, the outwardly directed continuum, the outward lines, and the sum of the two.
+The photon energy is followed by the attenuated incident continuum, the outwardly directed diffuse continuum, the outward lines, and the sum of the two.
 If the local keyword also appears then only the outward continuum produced in the last computed zone will be punched.

-13.33.15 punch raw continuum
+13.32.15. punch raw continuum

-This command is used to punch the "raw" continua at the end of the calculation.
+This punches the "raw" continua.
 This is exactly the continuum used within the code.
 The first number is the photon energy.
 The next columns are the contents of the arrays flux, otslin, otscon, refcon, outcon, outlin, and condif at this energy.
-Each gives the number of photons stored in that cell with units s-1 cm-2 cell-1.
+Each gives the number of photons stored in that cell with units photons s-1 cm-2 cell-1.
 The last number is the number of lines within that cell.

-13.33.16 punch reflected continuum
+13.32.16. punch reflected continuum

-This command is used to punch the reflected continuum at the end of the calculation.
-This is only done if sphere is not set.
-The first column is the photon energy, the second the reflected continuum at that energy $4\pi \, v J{\nu}$ (units erg cm-2 s-1).
+The reflected continuum is output if sphere is not set.
+The first column is the photon energy, the second the reflected continuum at that energy $4\pi v J{\nu}$ [erg cm-2 s-1].
 The third gives the reflected lines and the fourth is the sum of these two.
 Someone who could only see the illuminated face of the cloud would observe this.
-The next column is the albedo of the cloud, the ratio of the reflected to incident continuum.
+The next column is the effective albedo of the cloud, the ratio of the reflected to incident continuum (the punch total opacity command, described on page 148 below, will give the true albedo).
 The last column gives the label for continuum processes with thresholds at the energy.

-13.33.17 punch transmitted continuum
+13.32.17. punch transmitted continuum

-This command is used to save the transmitted (attenuated incident and outward component of diffuse) continuum predicted at the end of the calculation.
+This saves the transmitted (attenuated incident and outward component of diffuse) continuum predicted at the end of the calculation.

-This punch file can then be used as part of the incident continuum in a later calculation, by reading in this file with the table read command (see page 41 above).
+This punch file can be used as part of the incident continuum in a later calculation, by reading in this file with the table read command (see page 42 above).
 Three cautions apply when reading this file as an input continuum.
-First, if the keyword last does not appear on the line then the continuum from each iteration will be punched and the code will become confused when it tries to read this file.
-You probably only want results from the last iteration so either the last option should the included on the punch continuum command or the punch file must be edited to leave only the last computed continuum.
+First, if the keyword last does not appear on this command then the continuum from each iteration will be punched and the code will become confused when it tries to read this file.
+You probably only want results from the last iteration so you should include the last option on the punch continuum command.
 Second, punch output should not be created on the same file name as the input file during the second calculation.
 The file containing the continuum will be overwritten if this occurs.
-Finally, the program expects the first two lines to contain header information and skips them.
+Finally, Cloudy expects the first two lines to contain header information and skips them.
 They should not be deleted from the input file.

-The line to continuum contrast factor PunchLWidth (see page 181 below) is not used in this command.
+The line-to-continuum contrast factor PunchLWidth (see page 189 below) is not used in this command.
 This is to insure that lines have the correct intensity in the punch file, as needed for energy conservation.
 This has the effect of setting the line width to the speed of light.

-13.33.18 punch two photon continuum
+13.32.18. punch two photon continuum

-This punches the total two-photon continuum, mainly as an aid in debugging.
+This punches the total two-photon continuum and is mainly a debugging aid.
 The photon energy is followed by the number of photons emitted per Rydberg per second, then by νF{ν} .

-13.34 punch spectrum
+13.33. punch spectrum

 This command is being developed to replace the punch continuum command described above.
-It works together with the set spectrum command (see page 182 below), to form a type of punch output that can be modified to suite a particular purpose.
+It works together with the set spectrum command (see page 190 below), to form a type of punch output that can be modified to suite a particular purpose.
 The set spectrum commands occur before the punch spectrum command, and modify the behavior of that punch command.

-The units of the continuum are changed with the units option described on page 125 above.
+The units of the continuum are changed with the units option described on page 130 above.